mrexclamationmark/GNU-Linux-Configuration/etc/README.md

 **nftables.conf**

-This is a basic ingress stateful firewall configuration (IPV4 only).
+This is a basic ingress stateful firewall configuration (IPV4 and IPV6).

 It only accepts packets from port 53 (DNS) and 443 (HTTPS) on inbound.